 Director of Learning

-I started my leadership journey as the Director of Learning at Avenor College last year.
+I started my leadership journey as the Director of Learning at Avenor College two years ago.
 In this new role within Avenor, I am leading learning and teaching from age 2 to 19, hoping to bring a strong sense of direction, and clarity, building on the already positive learning climate that exists here.

 This is a new role within Avenor College.
 I will be leading learning and teaching from age 2 to 19.
 It is my hope that I will bring a strong sense of direction, and clarity, building on the already positive learning climate that exists here.